 RELATED APPLICATION / NOTIFICATION

-After you obtain RESIDENCE CARD, you have to take care of visa-related application and notification as well as general administrative procedures for all the resident in Japan.
+After you obtain your RESIDENCE CARD, you have to take care of visa-related application and notification as well as general administrative procedures which is obliged to deal with as a resident in Japan.

 Typical procedures related to visa/immigration is;